MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureBlobFileSharesSources

 Specifies the file shares sources for signatures.
+For example, `"\\ServerName\\ShareName\Folder name\"`.
+If the value contains spaces, enclose the value in quotation marks (").

+To empty this setting, use the value `" "`.

 ```yaml
 Type: String